aminrj/aminrj.github.io/_posts/2026-04-02-RSAC26-agentic-security.md

 ---

-## ClawHavoc: What the First Major AI Agent Supply Chain Attack Looks Like
+## ClawHavoc: what the first major AI agent supply chain attack looks like

 While the industry was shipping agent discovery tools, attackers were demonstrating why that discovery needs to happen before installation — not after.